Process Overload

 Common varietal associations: Any

-Robert’s opinion: The longer the stated fermentation, the more funky, fermented notes.
-At the extremes, 360hr+, expect strong notes of heavy, winey, dark chocolate notes with synthetic sweetness.
-Super long linger.
+Robert’s opinion: The longer the stated fermentation, the more funky and fermented notes to expect.
+At the extremes, 360hr+, expect strong notes of heavy, winey, chemical-ey (optimistically, perfume-ey), dark chocolate notes with synthetic sweetness.
+Expect super long linger and red fruit notes that tastes more like red wine as the fermentation goes longer.
+Shorter anaerobic natural fermentations may not express this as strongly, so reserve judgment.

 Anaerobic washed